astropy/halotools/docs/model_building/model_components/phase_space_models/profile_template_tutorial.rst

 3. The string ``mdef`` is parsed with the `model_defaults.get_halo_boundary_key` function and the returned value is bound to the ``halo_boundary_key`` instance attribute.
 This guarantees that during mock-making, the appropriate column of the `~halotools.sim_manager.HaloCatalog` halo_table will be automatically chosen for all methods of the `~AnalyticDensityProf` sub-class instance requiring this knowledge.

-4. Likewise, ``mdef`` is parsed with the `model_defaults.get_halo_mass_key` function so that the `~AnalyticDensityProf` sub-class instance will be guaranteed to use the halo_table column that is consistent with the input mass definition.
+4. Likewise, ``mdef`` is parsed with the `model_defaults.get_halo_mass_key` function and the returned value is bound to the ``prim_haloprop_key`` instance attribute.
+This guarantees that the `~AnalyticDensityProf` sub-class instance will use the halo_table column that is consistent with the input mass definition.

+At the conclusion of the constructor, three empty sequences are bound to the instance.